Barry Allen: The Flash: Rebirth

-Zoom reveals his plan: after Barry briefly aided Kid Flash against Superboy-Prime during the Infinite Crisis, Thawne was able to send a subliminal pulse into the Speed Force to draw back what was left of Barry's self-awareness.
-This led to the hero's reappearance during the Final Crisis.
-Afterward, Zoom transformed himself into "a new kind of speedster" and created his negative Speed Force to contaminate Barry and the other heroic speedsters.
-Before Barry can fight any further, Zoom fades away.
-Wally enters the Speed Force to retrieve his uncle, and after venturing deeper into the Speed Force, Max reveals to Barry that it was Allen himself who created the Speed Force.
-Meanwhile, Wally manages to reach Barry and Max, and the three begin their escape.
-As the heroic speedsters are recharged with energy, Barry, Wally, Jay, Max, and Bart charge towards Zoom.

-The seven speedsters (the 5 men plus Jesse Chambers and Iris West-Park) battle against Zoom, and despite being outnumbered, Zoom pulls Barry away.
-He reveals that everything horrible that happened to Barry, including the murder of Barry's mother, was caused by Zoom.
-Zoom then decides to destroy everything by killing Barry's wife, Iris, before they met.

-Barry chases after Zoom, and is joined by Wally, who tells Barry to push as hard as he can to break the time barrier.
+Barry chases after Zoom and is joined by Wally, who tells Barry to push as hard as he can to break the time barrier.
 They reach Thawne, and their lightnings turn Barry's past self into the Flash in the altered timeline (preserving Barry's destiny) as they are able to stop Zoom from killing Iris.
 As the two Flashes push Zoom back through time to the present, they see that the Justice League, the Justice Society, and the Outsiders have built a device specifically for Thawne.
 Barry tosses him in and activates the device, severing his connection to the negative Speed Force.
 The Flashes tie Zoom up to stop him from running.
 With the threat ended, everyone celebrates by welcoming Barry back and the speedsters in general.
 Later, Barry closes the case on his mother's death and opts to take all the other cold cases they had after his death.
 Barry spends some time with Iris before racing to Washington to celebrate his return with the Justice League, apologizing for being late.